ajyey/rutgersjs/README.md

 brew install node
 ````

-Otherwise, Node can be installed via through the [installer](https://nodejs.org/en/).
+Otherwise, Node can be installed using the [installer](https://nodejs.org/en/).

 ##### Windows
 For Windows, using the normal installer is most likely the easiest way to install Node and it
 can be found [here](https://nodejs.org/en/download/current/).
 ##### Debian and Ubuntu based Linux Distributions

-A comprehensive guide can be found [here](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
+A comprehensive guide can be found [here](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).